himalaygupta-2004/MediBuddy-v1/README.md

 💬 Get Involved!
 We value your feedback, ideas, and collaboration opportunities!
 Let’s work together to build tools that genuinely help people navigate healthcare challenges. 💙

-🎥 Demo
-Here’s a sneak peek of MediBuddy in action:

-Chatbot Interface

 ❓ FAQ
 What data sources does MediBuddy use?
 MediBuddy relies on verified medical literature, like the Gale Encyclopedia of Medicine.